harmsm/pyfx/README.md

 3. Equilibrate particles after adding
 4. Fix problem loading saved workspace.
 5. ~~Make a `foreground_density` convenience function.~~
-6. Make a video frame writer convenience function.
+6. ~~Make a video frame writer convenience function.~~
 7. Clean up particle_collection class.
 Implement `Sparks`  effect and sprite.
 8. Implement Impact MetaEffect
 9. ~~Implement workspace save/load~~
+10. Integtrate with ffmpeg???
-10. Fix warnings thrown by FaceStack
+11. Fix warnings thrown by FaceStack
-11. Check `bake` calls for all effects and see if any of the parameters should be moved into `waypoint` parameters.
+12. Check `bake` calls for all effects and see if any of the parameters should be moved into `waypoint` parameters.
 (Why not make them accessible as handles vs. time? )
-12. Write unit tests, particularly for the `util`  functions.
+13. Write unit tests, particularly for the `util`  functions.

 ### Issues